 - Remote first

 The first structure, the office first – remote allowed, was the common setup before Covid-19.
 A small number of employees worked remotely and the rest worked from physical offices.
-When the pandemic hit and people began to align themselves to new working parameters, the global workforce transitioned from ‘office first’ to ‘office occasionally’ to ‘remote first’ in a matter of months.
+When the pandemic hit and people began to align themselves with new working parameters, the global workforce transitioned from ‘office first’ to ‘office occasionally’ to ‘remote first’ in a matter of months.

-The rise of the hybrid work has led to the rise of another important issue for which companies are still grappling to understand, that is, how should a company quantify the productivity of a hybrid workforce and connect it with payroll.
+The rise of hybrid work has led to the rise of another important issue for which companies are still grappling to understand, that is, how should a company quantify the productivity of a hybrid workforce and connect it with payroll.

 The evolution has been almost instantaneous & it led to the rise of work-from-home monitoring software like DeskTrack, which is designed to handle small or big hybrid teams to ensure companies do not suffer in productivity.